 The most common types of third-party fraud

 Although cases of fraud are growing, the most common types of third-party fraud remain as classic as ever.
-These include invoice fraud, phishing scams, new account fraud, and bank transfer or wire transfer fraud.
+These include invoice fraud, phishing scams (click to learn how to recognize phishing emails), new account fraud, and bank transfer or wire transfer fraud.

 You’re already familiar with invoice fraud from the examples above.
 You might have also heard about the case of Olympus, which was found to have internally produced false invoices to bolster its financial position and seem more attractive to investors.

 The scheme went undetected because the company used a complex accounting system that made it hard for auditors to trace payments.
 Moreover, poor internal controls made it easy for fraudsters to expose weaknesses in third-party risks.

 Phishing scams are a more direct form of identity theft – one example is CEO fraud.

 Here’s how it works:

 Criminals will spoof the email address of a senior member of your organization, such as the CEO, and send a demanding request to a more junior employee.
 Most of the time, the criminal asks either for direct payment to an account or for sensitive company details that might later be used to gain access elsewhere.